About Us

 Maria is a paediatrician and author of 80+ peer-reviewed publications, with more than 20 years of global experience in the pharmaceutical industry, including its marketing, medical and R&D sectors.

 She is a member of the European Medical Writers Association (EMWA), European Association of Scientific Editors (EASE), European Society of Endocrinology (ESE), and Growth Hormone Research Society (GRS).
 Maria is a member of the Polish Association for Good Clinical Practice (GCPpl).
+Maria was EMWA president in 2023-2024.

 Karolina is responsible for the preparation and edition of scientific texts and project management at PMW.
 She undertook many years of research at the Medical University of Lodz, where she received her doctorate degree in medical sciences and the title of specialist in medical laboratory diagnostics.